 The overall philosophy behind NJ child support laws is that children have a right to financial contributions from both parents.
 Clearly, parents of limited means might struggle to ensure that their children have what they absolutely need every day.
 Still, even when the parents are highly-compensated professionals who can individually afford to provide the children with more than their basic daily needs, this type of arrangement does not meet the best interests of the children.

 Of course, this does not mean that every dollar of child support must be immediately spent on expensive toys, clothing, worldwide travel or anything else the children may want, rather than need.
-As long as the courts are satisfied that both parents continue to make required financial contributions to their children, the child support attorneys at Riordan & Associates, LLC can often help parents negotiate terms that provide for the children’s future support, such as making investments in college funding plans or setting up trusts.
+As long as the courts are satisfied that both parents continue to make required financial contributions to their children, the child support attorneys at Riordan Family Law can often help parents negotiate terms that provide for the children’s future support, such as making investments in college funding plans or setting up trusts.

 Call us at (973) 537-1700, or use our convenient online contact form to learn how we can help create an agreement that provides children with a head start on their own futures.